What is sleep apnoea?

 Sleep apnoea occurs when breathing stops for more than 10 seconds during sleep, often due to the airway becoming blocked.
 These pauses in breathing can happen more than five times per hour, often without the person being aware.

-• Moderate: 16–25 per hour
+16–25 interruptions per hour

-• Severe: More than 25 per hour
+More than 25 interruptions per hour

-High blood pressure (hypertension) Type 2 diabetes Stroke and cardiovascular disease
+High blood pressure (hypertension)

 Common Symptoms